Qazeer/InfoSec-Notes/L7/1433_MSSQL/2-Methodology.md

 all versions of `SQL server`, except `SQL Server Express`, **but is disabled by default**.

-In order to fulfil its function, the `SQL Server Agent` service must be run using an account having the `sysadmin` fixed server role in `SQL Server` as well as the following Windows privileges: `SeServiceLogonRight`, `SeAssignPrimaryTokenPrivilege`, `SeChangeNotifyPrivilege`, and `SeIncreaseQuotaPrivilege`.
+In order to fulfil its function, the `SQL Server Agent` Windows service must be run using an account having the `sysadmin` fixed server role in `SQL Server` as well as the following Windows privileges: `SeServiceLogonRight`, `SeAssignPrimaryTokenPrivilege`, `SeChangeNotifyPrivilege`, and `SeIncreaseQuotaPrivilege`.